 \section{Introduction}

 Experimental observations of cosmic rays alone are insufficient to answer the fundamental questions about their origins.
 A precise understanding of the magnetic deflections and interactions that affect their production and propagation is essential for reconstructing their past history.
-In the case of ultra-high-energy cosmic rays (UHECRs) it is now understood that the sources must be extragalactic~\citep{Aab_2015,Abdul_Halim_2024b}.
-The plausibility of hypothetical sources is assessed by using knowledge of interactions and magnetic deflections to produce synthetic quantities that can be compared with the main observables, such as the energy spectrum and fluctuations in the depth of shower maximum \citep{Abdul_Halim_2023b} and, more recently, arrival directions \citep{Abdul_Halim_2024}).
+In the case of ultrahigh-energy cosmic rays (UHECRs), it is now understood that their sources must be extragalactic~\citep{Aab_2015,Abdul_Halim_2024b}.
+The plausibility of hypothetical sources is assessed by using knowledge of interactions and magnetic deflections to produce synthetic quantities that can be compared with the main observables, such as the energy spectrum and fluctuations in the depth of shower maximum \citep{Abdul_Halim_2023b} as well as, more recently, including arrival directions \citep{Abdul_Halim_2024}.
 The present work focuses on the interactions of UHECRs, with some mention of the effects of turbulent magnetic fields.
-The effect of Galactic magnetic fields~\citep{Unger_2024a,korochkin2024coherentmagneticfieldmilky} will not be addressed here.
+The effect of Galactic magnetic fields~\citep{Unger_2024a,Korochkin:2024yit} will not be addressed here.